 In fact, it took them 400 years to complete and it’s no wonder.
 Every nook, every cranny is embellished with beautiful carvings.
 We drifted around with wide eyes and hushed footsteps for nearly 2 hours!
 Entry is £10 for adults and is valid for 12 months.

-Wonder The Shambles
+Wander The Shambles

 Tiny, rickety buildings lining even tinier streets.
 The Shambles are as close as you’ll get to stepping back into medieval times.
 Come here for good coffee, markets and shopping for edibles.
 Artisan pie shops and old fashioned sweets are popular in here.